prototypefund/Digital_Bargeld-docs/developers-manual.rst

   coins
     coins are individual token representing a certain amount of value, also known as the :term:`denomination` of the coin

+  commitment
+  refresh commitment
+    data that the wallet commits to during the :term:`melt` stage of the :term:`refresh` protocol where it
+    has to prove to the :term:`exchange` that it is deriving the :term:`fresh` coins as specified by the Taler protocol.
+The commitment is verified probabilistically (see: :term:`kappa`) during the :term:`reveal` stage.

   contract
   contracts
     formal agreement between :term:`merchant` and :term:`customer` specifying the